School Uniforms in Japan

 He called a childhood friend, a girl he had fallen in love with.
 She knew it (his feeling).

-But he hesitated to say his love to her because he would be silent for life.
+He hesitated to say his love to her because he would be silent (dead) for life.
 She knew (or felt) that.
 So, he suddenly tore the second button of the army uniform apart and gave it to her.

 And he left.